michaelho-wix/michaelho-wix/rest-api-checklist.md

-# REST API definition of done
+# REST API "definition of done" checklist

 Check each box when the condition is true.